ssmi8/Fighting-for-Par/README.md

 - [Golf Societies UK and Ireland](https://www.golfsocieties.uk.net/)
 - [The Golf Society of Britain](https://golfsocietygb.com/)

 I found that most golf based websites relied heavily on imagery, with not a lot of content.
-Therefore I chose to mix the two, so that new users could easily understand what the wesbite was for and was easily understandable.
+Therefore I chose to mix the two, so that new users could easily understand what the website was for and was easily understandable.

-### Wireframe mockups
+### Wireframe Mockups

 I initially used Figma to produce wireframes of how I wanted to the website to look.
-Using Figma enabled me to consider multiple layouts for the site before settling on a final design.
-Whilst implementing my design, I added a few features that are not in my wireframe designs, as I felt I wanted add a more professional feel to the site and also add a bit more depth, which I felt the website needed, as I produced it.
+This enabled me to consider multiple layouts for the site before settling on a final design.
+Whilst implementing my design, I added a few features that are not in my wireframe designs, as I felt I wanted to add a more professional feel to the site and also add a bit more depth, which I felt the website needed.

 ### Home Page